 The materials used for buildings and streets - concrete and asphalt - have low albedo and high emissivity, meaning they poorly reflect solar radiation, and instead they absorb, retain, and slowly radiate it overnight.
+Further, these materials represent some of the largest sources of embodied energy on earth - the industrial and chemical processes used to produce them are major sources of the carbon emissions that are driving climate change.

-They are also impervious to water, which reduces the amount of moisture available for evaporative cooling into the atmosphere.43 By contrast, vegetation has low albedo and low emissivity, meaning it absorbs and uses solar radiation for photosynthesis and also retains moisture.
-However, when plant material is dried out by drought or extreme heat, it can lose theses cooling properties.
+They are also impervious to water, reducing the amount of moisture available for evaporative cooling into the atmosphere.43 By contrast, vegetation has low albedo and low emissivity - it absorbs and uses solar radiation for photosynthesis and also retains moisture.
+However, when plant material is dried out by drought or extreme heat, it can lose its cooling properties.

-In Tel Aviv, like other urban areas in Israel, streets paved with asphalt are a significant heat source during the day and into the night.44 Further, where asphalt is more rugged or covered in oil pots and skid marks, emissivity can result in even higher temperatures.
-The climate-appropriate buildings of the White City have light colored roofs, walls and terraces that reduce solar gain during the summer and in turn reduce energy consumption,46 but design of the public realm requires a multi-level strategy from building roofs to surfaces of city streets.
-Bright-colored sidewalks might appear architecturally appropriate but they can concentrate and intensify glare and create pedestrian discomfort.
-And, pavements and coatings alone may not be enough to impact air temperature, so any effort to reduce heat through material, should be considered alongside other interventions that improve shading, evapo-transpiration, and ventilation.
+Streets paved with asphalt are a significant heat source during the day and into the night.44 Further, where asphalt is more rugged or covered in oil stains and skid marks, high emissivity can result in even higher temperatures.45

+In Tel Aviv, the climate-appropriate buildings of the White City have light colored roofs, walls, and terraces that reduce solar gain during the summer and in turn reduce energy consumption,46 but design of the public realm requires a multi-level strategy from building roofs to surfaces of city streets.
+Bright-colored sidewalks might appear architecturally appropriate, but they can concentrate and intensify glare and create pedestrian discomfort.
+And pavements and coatings alone may not be enough to impact air temperature, so any effort to reduce heat with materials, should be considered alongside interventions that improve shading, evapo-transpiration, and ventilation.